spotify-iacs/capstone/README.md

 # Creating the Perfect Playlist:
 Optimizing Playlist Selection & Sequencing on Spotify

-1.Playlist_generation (playlist_generation.ipynb) - Uses our predictive model and acoustic
+1. Playlist_generation (playlist_generation.ipynb) - Uses our predictive model and acoustic
  similarity methods to generate candidate tracks from a seed song and perform simulated annealing optimization to generate a final playlist
 2. Dataset_creation - various iterations of our code to extract data from the Spotify API to